stackbit-projects/silvestru-site-f4da8/index.md

 title: Home
 sections:
   - type: hero_section
-    title: I want your money
+    title: This website is designed to squeeze you out of your money
     subtitle: I'm a copywriter and I cannot lie
     content: >
       **But if you need a civil reason to do so ...
 I write marketing materials